JiggaRin/JavaToDoList-API/README.md

 ## Future Improvements
 - Complete **Swagger UI** integration for interactive API documentation.
-- Add task filtering and search (e.g., by status, priority, or due date).
 - Expand integration tests for controllers and services.
-- Implement a **CI/CD pipeline** for automated builds and deployments.

 ---

 ## License